AvalonRuFae/3100/req_n_spec/system-features.md

 ### Description and Priority
 **Priority: High** - Essential for system security and role-based access control

 This feature provides secure user registration, login, and role-based access control for the three user types: Goons, Hashira, and Oyakatasama.
-The system implements license-based access management to control who can join the "Demon Slayer Corps."
+The system implements team-based license validation to control task creation limits.

 ### Stimulus/Response Sequences
 1. User attempts to access the system → System redirects to login page if not authenticated